gyan1310/MWA-PUBLIC-API/README.md

 ### **Important Notes**

 - Replace `bot_12345` with the actual **Bot ID** to retrieve specific data for other bots.
-- The data returned will be specific to the Bot ID provided, and you should ensure the bot exists in the system before making the request.
+- The data returned will be specific to the Bot ID provided.